corning-incorporated/citam/README.md

 Covid-19 Indoor Transmission Agent-based Modeling platform.

 When you use CITAM to model your facility (e.g. a school, a manufacturing facility, an office building, etc.), it creates a "virtual" version of that facility and simulates the movement of individuals while keeping track of time and location of contact events as well as the individuals involved.
-You can vary different input parameters such as number of people, number of shifts and traffic patterns and compare the contact statistics to find the best mitigation strategy for your facility.
+You can vary different input parameters such as number of people, number of shifts and traffic patterns and compare the contact statistics to find the best mitigation strategy to limit transmission within your facility.

 As a simulation platform, CITAM does not implement nor does it support real-world tracking of visitors, employees or other people within the facilities of interest.
 CITAM actually provides an alternative to that approach by allowing a simulation to be used to assess and understand the implications of various mitigation policies.
 At its core, CITAM is an agent-based